 However, it is key that the values stored in

 b are of the same type.
 The reason should be obvious by now.
-The values stored in an array need to be of the same type.
-The following example will result in an error.
+As I mentioned earlier, the values stored in an array need to be of the same type.
+The following example results in an error.

 let a = [1, 2, 3] let b = [1.5, 5.2, 6.3] let c = a + b

 To append an array to a mutable array, we use the

 += operator.
 Note that the operand on the right is an array.
 This operation wouldn't work if we removed the square brackets surrounding

 var a = [1, 2, 3] a +=